Blurred images: a photography mistake? In some cases, yes, but also a useful design tool.

 Then, with the image selected, click “Filter.”
 In the window that pops up, click “Advanced Options” at the bottom, then just adjust the Blur slider to adjust the strength of the blur until you like the way your image looks.

-To get you started, here’s 3 blurred backgrounds ready to go in Canva.
+To get you started, here are 3 blurred backgrounds ready to go in Canva.
 As always, happy designing!